| Getting started | About | Tutorial | Samples | API | Source | Issues | Community | History |

 Since that version, cascading is active by default on all mocked types, although it can be disabled by specifying

-and
+@Autowired and

-annotations of the Spring DI framework.
+@Value annotations of the Spring DI framework.

-In addition, all annotated dependencies (using @Inject
+In addition, all annotated dependencies (using @Inject,

-) in a
+@Resource, or @Autowired) in a

-object will now require a corresponding
+@Tested object will now require a corresponding

-; this is done for the following reasons: a) consistency with DI
+@Injectable; this is done for the following reasons: a) consistency with DI

-frameworks; b) preventing NullPointerExceptions
+frameworks; b) preventing NullPointerExceptions's from uninitialized dependencies;

 c) encouraging cohesive classes with few dependencies; and d) encouraging the creation of at least one test for